-It was the first job of Arti Sharma after completing her engineering from a leading education institute in Pune.
-She joined J.S Engineering as a trainee engineer.
-In addition to offering benefits like free cab and meal, the company was also offering her a group health insurance policy.
-On her first day at J.S Engineering, the HR Manager unveiled her benefits of a group health insurance and asked her to fill the insurance form with details of family members whom were dependent on her and thus, she wanted to cover them.
+It was the first job of Arti Sharma after completing her engineering from a leading educational institute in Pune.
+She joined J.S.T Engineering as a trainee engineer.
+In addition to offering benefits like free cab and meal, the company was also offering a group health insurance policy.
+On her first day at J.S.T Engineering, the HR Manager unveiled the benefits of a group health insurance and asked her to fill the insurance form with details of family members who were dependent on her and thus, she wanted to cover them.

 Arti got excited to know that her group health insurance policy will cover her medical expenses.
 Without reading the policy document, she decided to go for a minor plastic surgery operation of her nose to remove a scar which she got during childhood.
 She immediately contacted a plastic surgeon of one of the leading hospitals and went for the surgery.

 Though the surgery removed her scar; she got a major blow when she approached her corporate health insurer to cover her medical bills.
-The insurer rejected her claim on the ground that the treatment was taken place for a ‘condition’ which was not medical and not suggested by the doctor.
-As the plastic surgery was happened for the beautification purpose and not for correction of a medical condition, the insurer refused the claim of Arti.
+The insurer rejected her claim on the ground that the treatment had taken place for a ‘condition’ which was not medical and not suggested by a doctor.
+As the plastic surgery was done for the beautification purpose and not for correction of a medical condition, the insurer refused the claim of Arti.

-Jayant Gupta was working in L.K Construction as a senior technical analyst.
+Jayant Gupta was working in L.K.C Construction as a senior technical analyst.
 The company was offering comprehensive group health insurance to all its 500 employees and their family members.

-Last year, Jayant approached his group health insurer with the expenses he incurred on buying the wheel chair for his father who was recuperating after a heart attack and had a problem in walking.
-However, the insurer denied his wheel chair claim as it was considered as the expenses incurred for durable items which were not related to medical.
+Last year, Jayant approached his group health insurer with the expenses he had incurred on buying a wheelchair for his father who was recuperating after a heart attack and had a problem in walking.
+However, the insurer denied his wheelchair claim as it was considered as expenses incurred for durable items which were not related to medical treatment.

-Here it is interesting to note that when Jayant approached the insurer with medical expenses which he incurred on his father’s hospitalization after a heart attack, they were covered by the insurer.
+Here it is interesting to note that when Jayant approached the insurer with medical expenses which he incurred on his father’s hospitalization after a heart attack, all the medical expenses were covered by the insurer.

-However, in this case, the insurer refused to cover wheel chair expenses even when they were linked to his heart condition for which the claim was accepted by the insurance company.
-As wheel chair was considered as an external durable item, expenses incurred on it were not reimbursed by the group health insurance.
+However, in this case, the insurer refused to cover wheelchair expenses even when they were linked to his heart condition for which the claim was accepted by the insurance company.
+As the wheelchair was considered as an external durable item, expenses incurred on it were not reimbursed by the group health insurance.